ministryofjustice/moj-frontend/docs/components/add-another/_overview.md

 ## Choosing a layout

-The 'add another' component has 2 layouts:
+The 'Add another' component has 2 layouts:

 - [stacked](#stacked)
 - [inline](#inline)